A Chiastic Reconfiguration Of Zechariah 1-6

 The passage below in 1:8-17 is arranged in the form of a two-unit chiasmus:

-B1 1:10-11 The hostile nations that occupy Israel are at peace
+B1 1:10-11 The hostile nations in the region of Israel anger God: Introduction

 X 1:12-13 God comforts the angel regarding Judea

-B2 1:14-15 The hostile nations that occupy Israel have angered God
+B2 1:14-15 The hostile nations in the region of Israel anger God

 Zechariah saw this vision at night in 519BC on the date specified in the previous verse, 1:7 (see section 5.0).
 He is guided through the vision by an angel of God ("The angel who was talking with me" of vs 9), and based on indications in several passages in this prophecy (like 1:12,13), we believe this angel is the Archangel Michael, the protector of Israel (Dan 12:1) (Michael also guided John through the prophecy in the book of Revelation).